alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 Notes from the match:

-* The top five agents from population based training are picked, where top 5 defined as least exploitable.
-* Protoss mirror on 1 map
 * although results on another map were not as bad as they expected.
 * when estimating screens/min (from times attention changes?), does about 30 screens per min (average 2 seconds per screen, seems reasonable)